USS Harry S. Truman: 2004–2005

 Harry S. Truman and CVW-3 launched 2,577 sorties, totaling nearly 13,000 flight hours, flying combat missions over Iraq and maritime security operations before being relieved by USS Carl Vinson Carrier Strike Group in the Persian Gulf on 19 March 2005.
-Despite plans to cross the equator and visit South Africa, diplomatic issues caused her, instead, to transit the Suez Canal, stopping in Portsmouth, England, prior to returning home on 18 April 2005.
+Despite plans to cross the equator and visit South Africa, diplomatic issues caused her, instead, to transit the Suez Canal, stopping in Portsmouth, England, before returning home on 18 April 2005.

-On 1 September 2005, in response to the disaster of Hurricane Katrina, Harry S. Truman set sail for the devastated U.S. Gulf Coast.
+On 1 September 2005, Harry S. Truman set sail for to help the U.S. Gulf Coast devastated by Hurricane Katrina.
 She arrived in the Gulf of Mexico on 4 September and served as the flagship for the naval task force.
 While the ship's strike group (Carrier Strike Group 10) commander, Rear Adm.
 Joseph Kilkenny, was appointed deputy commander of Joint Task Force Gulf Coast (also known as JTF Katrina and Rita), the ship remained anchored in the gulf and provided desalinated water for the relief effort via helicopter (the actual command hub for the JTF was USS Iwo Jima).
 The carrier also provided support to JRB New Orleans in the form of aviation boatswain's mates and cooks to keep that station in operation.
 Harry S. Truman returned to home port in October 2005 after five weeks of relief efforts.

 2006

 In January, Harry S. Truman entered the NNSY for a docked PIA.
-The ship received many system upgrades, and underwent preventive maintenance to repair minor weld defects originating from the initial construction of the reactor plants.
+The ship received many system upgrades.
+Minor weld defects in the reactor plants were repaired.
 She left the yard in December and continued preparations for surge beginning in April 2007.